Proyecto 1867: Desastres y memoria en Puerto Rico [project's website]

 The year 1867 was one of great impact for the residents of Puerto Rico.
 In that year three of the natural hazards to which the island and its inhabitants are exposed were experienced: a hurricane (Hurricane San Narciso), a series of earthquakes and a tsunami.
 In Proyecto 1867: Desastres y memoria en Puerto Rico, we study the events that have occurred since that year and document subsequent events, both of great magnitude and those of smaller magnitude (but of greater occurrence).
 We intend to provide information about these events and keep “their memory alive”.
 It is also our interest to encourage dialogue on the subject of disasters on the Island and to emphasize the importance of developing management plans at different levels to face potential future hazard occurrence.

-Porto Rico 1930 georefenciado: Un mosaico de la costa [project's website]
+Puerto Rico georefenciado: Un mosaico de la costa [project's website]

 Misión Industrial de Puerto Rico: 40 años de lucha ambiental [project's website]